viacheslavm21/PointGrid/README.md

 python /root/test.py
 </pre>

 Run the scripts sequentially to reproduce the results.
+Note: data preparation is a long process (a file in original dataset is triangular mesh, when the project needs pointclouds).
+Therefore, we prepared train and test data for you in the repo.
+You may either try download.sh + prepare.py.
+Or just start with train and test.

 ## Development